How to use it?

 }

 Datastore items can have triggers attached that fire when the item is updated.
-When you attach a trigger URL to an item:
+When you attach a trigger URL:

 • The trigger will be called any time the item changes (content, metadata, or any other field)